LambBread/cppsp/README.md

 cppsp -a scripting language base on c++
 ## Install
 Download the cppsp_compiler.exe or compiler the sourcecode by yourself
 * Requirement:prepare your own c++ compiler and set it's folder to environment path(environment variable)
+* Requirement:a 64bits c++ compiler to make sure exe can be open
 * Optional: put the folder path of exe to environment
 # Warning ⚠️
 * Cannot accept any space/blank before keyword!